Digital reports and a complimentary eReport on radiopharmaceuticals are available, explore in Services:

 Useful for enthusiasts, investors, commercial, management, production and supply chain professionals.

 Actinium‑225 (Ac‑225) is a highly sought-after radionuclide for targeted alpha therapy (TAT), an emerging cancer treatment modality.
-This report outlines the calculations of projected demand for Ac-225 based targeted radiotherapies for which several clinical trials are underway with start of approvals expected in the next 2-3 years with substantial surge in the demand for Ac-225 radioisotope.
+This report outlines the calculations for the projected demand of Ac-225 based targeted radiotherapies for which several clinical trials are underway, with start of approvals expected in the next 2-3 years leading to substantial surge in the demand for Ac-225 radioisotope.

 About Actinium‑225

-Actinium‑225 is the first radioisotope in the Actinide series of the periodic table with a half-life of approximately 9.9 days.
-It decays by the emission of four α particles and two β particles to stable Bismuth-209, with α emission as the predominant mode of decay as shown in the figure below.
+Actinium‑225 is an Actinide series radioisotope with a half-life of approximately 9.9 days.
+It decays by the emission of four α particles and two β particles to stable Bismuth-209; α emission is the predominant mode of decay, illustrated in Figure 1 below.

 Figure 1: Particle emissions in Ac-225 decay chain

-The α particles emitted are considerably heavier and higher energy (5.8-8.4 MeV) compared to β particles and inflict higher degree of damage to cancer cells while minimizing the impact to normal cells due to their short travel path in the tissues.
-These characteristics make AC-225 attractive for targeted radiotherapy, particularly for targeting smaller micrometastatic oncologic lesions, described here.
+The α particles Ac-225 emits are considerably heavier and higher energy (5.8-8.4 MeV) compared to β particles, and inflict higher degree of damage to cancer cells while minimizing the impact to normal cells due to their short travel path in the tissues.
+These characteristics make AC-225 attractive for targeted radiotherapy, particularly for targeting micrometastatic oncologic lesions (detailed description of α particle characteristics here).

 Ac-225 global demand calculations